-I often joke that if I were to draw a food pyramid to represent what my toddler actually eats, it would consist of a wide, sturdy base of starches and fruit and a fat midsection devoted to dairy (but let's be honest, mostly cheese).
+I often joke that if I were to draw a food pyramid to represent what my toddler actually eats, it would consist of a wide, sturdy base of starches, like mac and cheese, and fruit and a fat midsection devoted to dairy (but let's be honest, mostly cheese).
 Its pinnacle would be a nearly microscopic triangle representing the two vegetables he occasionally eats (carrots and cucumbers).

 It made me wonder: Why do kids love the foods they love?
 Was society imposing these food preferences on our kids, or did they burst forth from their mothers' bodies craving fluorescent orange cheddar, buttered noodles, and bananas?

 The answer is kind of the latter.

 Babies are born with a preference for sweet and salty flavors

 If you think about a typical toddler's favorite foods, many of them have either sweet (fruit, juice, flavored yogurt, and anything sweetened) or salty (cheese, chicken nuggets, hot dogs) flavor profiles.
 Meanwhile, their oft-shunned foods (hi, green veggies) tend to be bitter.
 Scientists believe this has evolutionary roots.

 Studies show that babies have a biological predisposition for sweet tastes before they're even born.
 And there's a purpose for this.
 While you may associate sweetness with sugar-sweetened junk food (not exactly a survival imperative), sugar is an easy form of energy, which young children need.
 "If you're developing, you have energy needs," says Rachel Herz, PhD, senses and emotion scientist and author of Why You Eat What You Eat.